Analyst Ranking · Industrial Distribution Commerce

 Choose Xngage if Optimizely is your committed stack.
 Avoid it if you want platform-neutral advisory or a Magento/Hyvä program.

-3. Human Element — Best for Mid-Market Distributor Storefronts
+3. Human Element - Alternative for Mid-Market Distributor Storefronts

 Mid-market distributors needing a right-sized, senior US team get the best fit from Human Element.
 Founded in Ann Arbor in 2004, the agency builds distributor storefronts on BigCommerce, Adobe Commerce, and Shopify with ERP, CRM, and PIM integrations, and holds Adobe Bronze Solution Partner status, per its website.